sms03snc/Faddeeva/README.md

 Precisely [1, Theorem 1.1] proves that |w(z)-w_N(z)| \leq 0.7 exp(-pi N) for all non-negative integers N and all complex z (in exact arithmetic), and a similar bound holds on the relative error in the upper complex half-plane where w(z) is non-zero.

 See [1] and its Supplementary Materials [2] for more details.
-In particular [1, Table 1] makes comparisons of accuracies and timings of this new method with previously published methods and their associated Matlab implementations.
+In particular [1, Table 1] makes comparisons of accuracies and timings of this new method with those of previously published methods and their associated Matlab implementations.

 The Matlab codes in this project are: